 An article in Forbes shows that 83% of organizations experience a deficit in recognizing their staff for their hard work.
-These companies were shown to be underperforming as compared to their peers.
+These companies were evaluated as “underperforming”, in comparison with their peers.

-Recognizing agents for their hard work packs a punch with respect to motivational impact.
+Recognizing agents for their hard work packs a punch in respects to motivational impact.

-Giving the due esteem to strong output producers encourages friendly competition between co-workers who would like to obtain the same level of appreciation as well.
+Giving due esteem to effective agents encourages friendly competition between co-workers who would like to obtain the same level of appreciation as well.

-The prestige that comes with being acknowledged by company management drives underdogs overlookers to step up their game.
+The prestige that comes with being acknowledged by company management drives underdogs and the “overlooked” to step up their game.
 At the same time, performers are forced to strive harder if they want to maintain their status.